People have their say over IFA2 plans

-Members of the public have had the chance to get an in-depth look at the IFA2 project.
+Now members of the public have had the chance to get an in-depth look about the project.

 IFA2 is the plan for a 1,000 MW interconnector between England and France, costing National Grid £500m to build at Daedalus.

 The site will act as a transformer for renewable energy, which will be used by the two countries.

 However, even before outline plans were approved in January this year, it has been met with fierce opposition from residents.